EN1090: Engineering Analysis

 Students are assessed by 4 short class tests, two of them taking place during the Autumn semester and the other two during the Spring semester, circa weeks 4 and 8 for both semesters, and by a formal three-hour examination at the end of the Spring semester.

 The class test takes the form of several compulsory questions, covering the material taught to date, and is designed to enable students to evaluate their progress in relation to the specified learning outcomes.
 Feedback is provided during subsequent example / tutorial classes.

-The formal examination consists of one compulsory question and three from six optional questions, covering all the material taught.
+The formal examination consists of one compulsory question and three from five optional questions, covering all the material taught.